Setting Up Liferay with PostgreSQL Using Docker

 List containers

-sudo docker ps -a
+1sudo docker ps -a

-Step 7 : Connecting to the PostgreSQL Database
+1Press Ctrl + CStep 7: Connecting to the PostgreSQL Database

 Once your containers are up, you can access PostgreSQL inside the container:

-sudo docker exec -it postgres1 /bin/bash
+1sudo docker exec -it postgres1 /bin/bash

-Inside the bash shell:
+inside the bash shell:

-psql -U root -d ignekBLOG
+1psql -U root -d ignekBLOGTo view tables:

 You can also be getting the logs of Liferay with your image name when you compose up the image:

-Step 8 : Accessing the Liferay Portal
+Step 8: Accessing the Liferay Portal

 Open your browser and navigate to http://localhost:8082